 This post contains affiliate links if you purchase through those links I earn a small commission.
 Thank you!

 This strawberry cobbler features fresh juicy strawberries, thickened with sugar and cornstarch and topped with sweet and crumbly biscuits served up bubbling hot fresh out of the oven.
-And because it’s such an easy cobbler recipe you can make it anytime an easy dessert is needed!
+And because it’s such an easy cobbler recipe you can make it anytime an easy

 CAN I USE FROZEN STRAWBERRIES IN THIS COBBLER?